Napoleon III: Luxembourg Crisis

 Napoleon III still hoped to receive some compensation from Prussia for French neutrality during the war.
 His foreign minister, Drouyn, asked Bismarck for the Palatinate region on the Rhine, which belonged to Bavaria, and for the demilitarization of Luxembourg, which was the site of a formidable fortress staffed by a strong Prussian garrison in accordance with international treaties.
-Napoleon's senior advisor Eugène Rouher increased the demands, asking that Prussia accept the annexation by France of Belgium and of Luxembourg.
+Napoleon's senior advisor Eugène Rouher increased the demands, asking that Prussia accept the annexation by France of Belgium and of Luxembourg, sparking the Luxembourg Crisis.

 Luxembourg had regained its de jure independence in 1839 as a grand duchy.
 However, it was in personal union with the Netherlands.
 King William III of the Netherlands, who was also Grand Duke of Luxembourg, desperately needed money and was prepared to sell the Grand Duchy to France.
 Bismarck swiftly intervened and showed the British ambassador a copy of Napoleon's demands; as a result, he put pressure on William III to refuse to sell Luxembourg to France.
 France was forced to renounce any claim to Luxembourg in the Treaty of London (1867).
 Napoleon III gained nothing for his efforts but the demilitarization of the Luxembourg fortress.

 Failure to increase the size of the French Army

 Despite his failing health, Napoleon III could see that the Prussian Army, combined with the armies of Bavaria and the other German states, would be a formidable enemy.
-In 1866, Prussia, with a population of 22 million, had been able to mobilize an army of 700,000 men, while France, with a population of 26 million, had an army of only 385,000 men, of whom 140,000 were in Algeria, Mexico, and Rome.
+In 1866, Prussia, with a population of 22 million, had been able to mobilize an army of 700,000 men, while France, with a population of 38 million, had an army of only 385,000 men, of whom 140,000 were in Algeria, Mexico, and Rome.
 In the autumn of 1867, Napoleon III proposed a form of universal military service similar to the Prussian system to increase the size of the French Army, if needed, to 1 million.
 His proposal was opposed by many French officers, such as Marshal Randon, who preferred a smaller, more professional army; he said: "This proposal will only give us recruits; it's soldiers we need."
 It was also strongly opposed by the republican opposition in the French parliament, who denounced the proposal as a militarization of French society.
 The republican deputy, Émile Ollivier, who later became Napoleon's prime minister, declared: "The armies of France, which I always considered too large, are now going to be increased to an exorbitant size.
 Why?
 What is the necessity?
 Where is the danger?
 Who is threatening us? ...If France were to disarm, the Germans would know how to convince their governments to do the same."
 Facing almost certain defeat in the parliament, Napoleon III withdrew the proposal.
 It was replaced in January 1868 by a much more modest project to create a garde mobile, or reserve force, to support the army.